Deepthought-Solutions/headless-open-erp/README.md

-# Octobre API
+# Headless Open ERP API

-This directory contains the backend API for the Octobre application.
+This directory contains the backend API for the Headless open API application.
 It is built with Python using the [FastAPI](https://fastapi.tiangolo.com/) framework.

 ## Architecture